mokagio/mokacoding/metallo/src/posts/2019-03-05-3-lessons-from-new-england-patriots.md

 ![a picture of Tom Brady, the Patriots' quarterback](https://s3.amazonaws.com/mokacoding/2019-03-05-tom-brady.webp)

+_This photo comes from the [New England Patriots official website](https://www.patriots.com/press-room/history-logo-uniform)._

 The bad news is nobody really knows the recipe for the New England Patriots success, the so called [Patriots Way](https://www.theplayerstribune.com/en-us/articles/kevin-faulk-patriots-way), and that's by design.
 Coach Bill Belichick is intentionally secretive, after all, this is a huge competitive advantage of his.
 Still, we can a paint picture by piecing together accounts from previous players and assistant coaches and learn 3 important lessons.

 ## Be Disciplined